Apple Inc. advertising: iPhone Ads

 Apple has aired many advertisements promoting the different models of the iPhone since its initial release in 2007.
 This company is well known for their advertisements and marketing strategy.
 Apple segments its customer base by using behavioral, demographic, and psychographic factors.
 Within their iPhone advertising, Apple has made it a point to highlight the key features that their phone has to offer.
-Apple highlights claimed superior performance, camera quality, privacy and many other factors that they say they set their product apart.
+Apple highlights claimed superior performance, camera quality, privacy and several other factors that they say set their product apart.
 Apple aims to win over the majority of smartphone users by showing customers the great features the iPhone has to offer.
 One way Apple does this is by sending ordinary users out into the world to capture pictures and videos.
 The ads show how the camera feature works and claim that such pictures can be taken by anyone, as long as it is only on an iPhone, not other brand's phones.

 A second strategy Apple has is comparing their product with rival products in their advertisements.
 Ads that show the relative advantage the iPhone has over competitor products.
 They focus on potential switchers who currently are using another smartphone brand.
 The iPhone advertising campaign took flight in 2007 and has continued into 2019.

 Apple released the first advertisement for the iPhone in February 2007 during the national broadcast of the Academy Awards.
 The 30-second commercial featured cuts of famous figures answering their telephones, all saying "Hello".
-As it progressed, the ad showed more recent versions of the telephone; it ended with a preview of the first generation iPhone to draw a connection between the iPhone".
+As it progressed, the ad showed more recent versions of the telephone; it ended with a preview of the first generation iPhone to draw a connection between the iPhone.
 Other features included in those advertisements were email, camera, and general touchscreen capabilities.

 In September 2016, the "Don't Blink" web video campaign was launched, which described the new Apple product line in 107 seconds with fast typography.
 It has since gone on to become an often-used video template on social media.